auth0/docs/articles/best-practices/rules.md

 Client metadata for an application can be set manually via the dashboard, by going to [Application Settings -> Advanced Settings -> Application Metadata](${manage_url}/#/applications/) or programatically via use of the [Auth0 Management API](/api/management/v2#!/Clients/patch_clients_by_id).
 :::

-### Exiting early
+### Exit early
 For optimal performance, prefer to write rules that complete as soon as possible.
 For example, if a rule has three checks to decide if it should run, use the first check to eliminate the majority of cases, followed by the check to eliminate the next largest set of cases, and so on and so forth.
 At the end of each check remember to execute the [callback](#callback-function) function, ideally combined with a (JavaScript) `return` in order to exit the (rule) function.

-### Minimizing API requests
+### Minimize API requests
 Calls to APIs, especially calls to 3rd party APIs, can slow down login response time, and can cause rule timeout failures due to call latency - ultimately leading to authentication error situations.
-We recommended keep API requests to a minimum wherever possible within a rule, and to [avoid excessive calls to paid services](#limiting-calls-to-paid-services).
+We recommended keep API requests to a minimum wherever possible within a rule, and to [avoid excessive calls to paid services](#limit-calls-to-paid-services).
 We also recommend you avoid potential security exposure by [limiting what is sent]() to any API - 3rd party or otherwise.

 ::: Best practice
 The [global](#global-object) object can be used to cache information from API calls, which can subsequently be used across all rules that execute in the pipeline.
 Prefer to use this to store information instead of repeatedly calling an API.
 :::

-#### Limiting calls to paid services
+#### Limit calls to paid services
 If you have rules that call paid services - such as sending SMS messages via Twilio - make sure that you only use those servicess when necessary.
 This not only provides performance enhancement but helps to avoid extra charges too.
 To help reduce calls to paid services:

 * Disallow public sign-ups to reduce the number of users who can sign up and trigger calls to paid services.
 * Ensure that a rule only gets triggered for an authorized subset of users, or other appropriate conditions.
 For example, you may want to add logic that checks if a user has a particular email domain, role/group, or subscription level before triggering the call to the paid service.

-#### Limiting calls to the Management API
+#### Limit calls to the Management API
 Outside use of the [`auth0`](#auth0-object) object, prefer to avoid calls to the Auth0 Management API.
 The Auth0 Management API is [rate limited](/policies/rate-limits#management-api-v2) - which will still be a consideration even when using the `auth0` object too (so be sure to use it sparingly).
 In addition, Management API functions take varying degrees of time to perform, so will incur varying degrees of latency; executing [user search](/api/management/v2#!/Users/get_users) functionality, for example, should be kept to a minimum and performed only where absolutely necessary - even when executed via the `auth0` object.

 #### Avoid calls to the Management API for Connection-related details